BU-Spark/ds-councilor-lara-ubi/spring23-team-1/README.md

 1, 10 years of data has been extracted from census
 2, Data has been processed and converted to file cummulative_snap_data.xlsx 3, Variations are plotted in the file snap_5.xlsx

+Deliverable 3 & 4 :
+1, Changes mentioned by client related to work of till checkpointB are done in the respective folders so no specific code went into this folder.